hth313/OS4/doc/introduction.rst

 ``keyDispatch`` (originally named ``KEY-FC``) comes from the Time module and the buffer search routine borrows ideas from the Time module.
-The ``mapAssignments`` function (originally called ``RSTKCA``) comes from the Extended Functions module with additions presents in the Card Reader ROM.
+The ``mapAssignments`` function (originally called ``RSTKCA``) comes from the Extended Functions module with additions from the Card Reader ROM.
 The range function GTINDX and friends codes from the Extended functions module (also part of HP-41CX).